rliffredo/advent-of-code/aoc_20/README.md

 should rewrite day 17 with this approach.
 Parsing could be better, but it works, and I do not want to spend more time on that.

+## Day 25: Combo Breaker

+In python it felt like cheating.
+I mean, everything was done in `pow()` with a third argument for the modulo, and there was next to nothing to do in code.
+As a mutter of facts, I solved the problem in the REPL, and _then_ I created some code.
+And -- I know I am repetitive -- it took me much more time to understand the problem statement than to solve it.
+But it was fun!

+And with this, AoC 2020 is over.

+I can say, that waking up at 6am for a month has taken its toll.
+If I look back, all the last days I have been complaining about the difficulty to understand the problems; but that's most probably a symptom of sleep deprivation.
+So, this is maybe the biggest learning from this experience: never skip sleep, because then I am much slower, in understanding, and in finding solutions.
+Hopefully, I will put this in practice :)

+Overall, it has been a nice AoC.
+Problems have been easier than last year, but that was OK for me.
+Also, I have been able to blog every day comments about the problem, and that's have been a nice experience.
+Most of my solutions have been focused on readability (at least I hope!) but I have spent a lot of time in improving performance, and analyzing Python implementation.
+Maybe, next year is going to be high time for switching to a new language.

+As a small side topic, this has been my usual morning routine in the last month:

+- Wake up at an insane hour (at least, for me)
+- Give some food to the cat
+- Take a look at the problem
+- Tell the cat that the food is fresh, and he should not meow
+- Start to work on the problem
+- Give some other food to the cat
+- Go back to the problem
+- Grab the cat and show him that everybody is still asleep, and he should not wake them
+- Go back to the problem
+- Greet wife woken up by the cat